 8) Vertumnus- Giuseppe Arcimboldo, 1591

-Guiseppe Arcimboldo is well known for his paintings which combined flora, fauna and various other objects.
+Guiseppe Arcimboldo’s paintings consist of a rich combination of flora, fauna and various other objects.
 It’s even more evident in his famous portrait of Holy Roman Emperor Rudolf II.
 The painting essentially depicts a combination of various fruits, flowers and vegetables which come together to form the emperor’s portrait.
 Additionally, it’s also an intentional reference to the Roman God of seasons Vertumnus, plus the choice of the components is a reference to the emperor’s power and wealth.

 9) Las Meninas- Diego Velázquez, 1656